 Observation of behavior consistent with fare evasion tactics

-FEOs may interrupt normal FE operations when they see a customer exit a coach abruptly upon seeing the FEO.
+FEOs may interrupt normal FE operations when they see a customer quickly stand up and move to the front of the coach or exit the coach abruptly upon seeing the FEO.
 This behavior is known to be consistent with that of a fare evader.
 This individual may be singled out for immediate fare inspection due to this specific behavior.

-FEOs may engage passengers who appear to lying and/or attempting to deceive them in supplementary conversation in order to determine the truth about their statements.

 Dealing with Special Populations without valid POP

 FEOs shall use discretion when dealing with tourists, juveniles, senior citizens, disabled persons, parents with young children, or customers that have an impairment that is evidenced by their behavior or communication skills.